nikolas-AI/nikolas-AI/README.md

-- 👋 Hey, this is Zekwov
+- 👋 Hey, this is Zek_wov

 <!---
 nikolas-AI/nikolas-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.